 After the adoption of the updated ordiance, DDPHE and the North Denver Cornerstone Collaborative created an Odor Advisory Group, to draft the rules and regulations, develop odor control plan templates, and identify best practices.
 The Group consisted of industry, community, and technical representatives.

 Businesses must develop and submit an Odor Control Plan (OCP) if the facility:

-For marijuana businesses, DEH will use the following checklists for reviewing OCP submittals.
+For marijuana businesses, DDPHE will use the following checklists for reviewing OCP submittals.

 200 W 14th Ave.
 3rd Floor